tsl143/itsopensource/content/blog/creating-disclouse-widget-with-details-html-tag/index.md

 featuredImage: ../../assets/html5.png
 ---

-How frequently we have to write JS to make an widget that shows and hides some content for our FAQ section?
-But do you know about the [`<details>`](https://developer.mozilla.org/docs/Web/HTML/Element/details).

-I recently get to know about the `<details>` tag of HTML.Its another hidden gem in HTML elements.
+Accordions are one of the most commonly used UI components for any website.
+For example FAQs section of the website, where only the question is shown, and when clicked the answer just opens up.
+Generally, we handle this by creating 2 `divs` and adding some javascript to handle the open and close of the accordion.
+But recently I stumbled upon this hidden gem in HTML that eliminates the need of all this - [`<details>`](https://developer.mozilla.org/docs/Web/HTML/Element/details)

-You can simply design simple FAQ or summary section with `<details>` html tag without using Javascript and its really mind blowing 🤯.
-And it is supported by all the modern browsers (who cares about IE :P).
+We can simply design a simple FAQ or summary section with `<details>` HTML tag without using Javascript!!! 🤯🤯🤯.
+And the best part... it is supported by all the modern browsers (obviously except IE :( ) - [browser compatibility](https://caniuse.com/?search=details).

 ### Using `<details>` tag

-There are two elements here: `<details>` and `<summary>` which is optional. `<details>` is the wrapper for all the content you want to show and hide, and <summary> contains the — well, the summary and title of the section.
-Technically we don’t need the <summary>.
-If you do not add it, the browser will use some default text for example in Firefox and Chrome it is `Details`.
-Below is an HTML markup:
+There are two elements here: `<details>` and `<summary>`. `<details>` is the wrapper for all the content you want to show and hide, and <summary> contains the — well, the summary and title of the section. `<summary>` is optional, if you do not add it, the browser will use some default text.
+For example, in Firefox and Chrome, it is `Details`.
+Below is a sample HTML markup:

 ```html
 <details>